huoww07/Bioinformatics-for-RNA-Seq/lessons/02_Quality_Control.md

 More information on Quality scores from [Illumina](https://www.illumina.com/content/dam/illumina-marketing/documents/products/technotes/technote_understanding_quality_scores.pdf)

-## FastQC
+## Perform quality control checks using FastQC toolkit
 FastQC is widely used tool for both DNA and RNA sequencing data that is run on each fastq file.

-To use, load the module:
+1. To use FastQC on HPC, first load the module:
 ```bash
 module load fastqc/0.11.8
 ```

-To see the input options, type:
+2. To see the input options, type:
 ```bash
 fastqc --help
 ```